 In order to succeed in our business objectives, we work closely with suppliers to ensure our procurement activities embody Fujitsu’s corporate values.
 Fujitsu’s procurement policy describes the principles and procedures that govern our procurement activities.
 The policy references, and is governed by, our Global Business Standards.

 Fujitsu believes information and communications technology (ICT) can play a key role in solving societal challenges.
 For this reason (and many others) the safety of our product and services is of essential importance.

 The management and promotion of Health & Safety is deemed to be wider than a regulatory requirement and a matter of essential compliance in isolation.
 As part of the company ethos, there is a strong symbiotic relationship between the Health & Safety and Wellbeing Functions such that benefits may be extended beyond employees and capture the interests of customers, suppliers, stakeholders, the wider community and in some cases, members of the public.
-The existing Safety Management System meets the requirements of BS OHSAS 18001:2007.
+We have recently become one of the first companies in the UK&I to transition to the ISO45001 certification for our Safety Management System.